• Skip to primary navigation

 Pierce the skin with a fork a few times on each side.

+Give them a nice brush of olive oil.
 Sprinkle with coarse salt and pepper.
-I'm using my 7:2:2 to also add some garlic.
-Microwave on high about 2 to 2 ½ minutes per potato flipping over halfway through.
-This can vary some with the strength of your microwave and the size of potatoes.
-DO NOT over microwave.
+I use my 7:2:2 seasoning that also adds some garlic.
+Microwave on high for 2 to 2 ½ minutes per potato, flipping halfway through.
+This can vary some with the strength of your microwave and the size of the potatoes.
+DO NOT overcook in the microwave.

-placing potatoes on grill with tongs
+placing potatoes on grill with tongs.

 potato on plate seasoned with butter